Summer Palace Opening Hours

 Best arrival time

 Two windows.
-(1) 6:30-8 AM (opening): no crowds, golden morning light on the lake, locals exercising and dancing.
+(1) Opening hour: lowest crowds, golden morning light on the lake, locals exercising.
 Most peaceful experience of the year.
-(2) 3-5 PM: post-tour-group lull, golden afternoon light on Longevity Hill, lake reflections.
+(2) 3-5 PM: post-tour-group lull and golden afternoon light.
 Worst window: 11 AM-2 PM in summer (heat + tour-group peak).
+Plan around last entry for paid attractions if Longevity Hill interiors matter.

 • 3-5 PM: post-group lull + golden hour.